CIBIL Score Ranges

 Also Read: How to Increase Your CIBIL Score Above 800?

-Such a CIBIL score is called a good credit score.
+Such a CIBIL score is considered a good credit score.
 Borrowers who are financially responsible and have only made one or two mistakes in the past regarding repayment, fall under this category.
 A good credit score ensures quick approval and favourable loan terms and conditions.
 Lenders may offer good deals to such borrowers.

-If your CIBIL score ranges between 601 and 700, you have quite a low CIBIL score.
+If your CIBIL score ranges between 300 and 625, you have quite a low CIBIL score.
 Lenders are wary of such people and do not extend them credit.
 One way such people can avail themselves of credit is by adding a co-borrower with an excellent score or a guarantor of great social and financial standing to their application.

-If you are planning to apply for a loan in near future, check CIBIL score and make sure it is at least 750 before beginning the loan application process.
+If you are planning to apply for a loan in the near future, check your CIBIL score and make sure it is at least 750 before beginning the loan application process.
 If your credit score is below 750, work on improving it and then apply for a loan.
 Improving your credit score would require you to develop an understanding of the factors that affect it.
 Our next section deals with this.

 Factors that Affect a Borrower’s CIBIL Score and Tips on How to Increase CIBIL Score